 Despite the progress that many countries have made in recognising the rights of people as enshrined in the United Nations Universal Declaration of Human Rights, modern slavery and the abuse of the rights of people individually or collectively remain a major concern.
-We believe that business have a significant role to play in helping to lead the eradication of these abhorent practices and we are fully committed to ensure that these practices have no place in our company or our suppliers.
+We believe that businesses have a significant role to play in helping to lead the eradication of these abhorrent practices and we are fully committed to ensuring that these practices have no place in our company or our suppliers.

-We utilise the framework outlines in detail in the Code of Contact v6.0 (2018) and issues by the Responsible Business Alliance (RBA) formerly the Electronic Industry Citizenship Coalition (EICC).
+We utilise the framework outlined in detail in the Code of Contact v6.0 (2018) and issues by the Responsible Business Alliance (RBA) formerly the Electronic Industry Citizenship Coalition (EICC).

-We regard this code as a total supply chain initiative and require, at the minimum, our next tier suppliers acknowledge and implement this code.
+We regard this code as a total supply chain initiative and require, at the minimum, our next-tier suppliers to acknowledge and implement this code.
 We have fully adopted this code as our Supplier Code of Conduct (SCC).

 With respect to the UK Modern Slavery Act (2015), we are fully committed to ensuring that all our people within the company are fully briefed on our obligations and are encouraged to bring forward any concerns with respect to any potential abuse of the rights of people within the company and throughout our supplier chain.
 We are fully committed to ensuring that any concerns will be thoroughly researched and acted upon with urgency.

 Specific aspects of our SCC include the following and are detailed within the document which is freely available, as is the RBA Code of Conduct.